wallarm/product-documentation/docs/4.0/index.md

 The Wallarm solution protects websites, APIs, and microservices from OWASP Top 10, bots, and application abuse with no manual rule configuration and ultra‑low false positives.

-!!! warning "Wallarm node 4.0 support will end soon"
+!!! warning "Unsupported version"
+    Wallarm node 4.0 and lower are not supported.
+We have significantly simplified the node configuration procedure and made attack mitigation even more powerful and usable in the later releases.

-    Wallarm node 4.0 support will end [soon](/updating-migrating/versioning-policy/#version-list).
-Please learn [what is new in the later versions](/updating-migrating/what-is-new/) and plan the upgrade procedure.
+    Please learn [what is new in the later versions](/updating-migrating/older-versions/what-is-new/) and plan the upgrade procedure.

 <div class="navigation">
 <a href="../updating-migrating/what-is-new/" class="navigation-card">